grygoryshyn/Ebb-app/support.md

 If **Settings → Accessibility → Motion → Reduce Motion** is on, Ebb shows your moments as still images by design.
-Everything is still there and still accurate — it just holds still.
+Everything is still there and still accurate, it just holds still.

 ### Can I get a refund?